anibilthare/mlpack/README.md

 After building mlpack, the executables will reside in `build/bin/`.
-You can call them from there, or you can install the library and (depending on system settings) they should be added to your PATH and you can call them directly.
+You can call them from there, or you can install the library and (depending on system settings) they should be added to your PATH, and you can call them directly.
 The documentation below assumes the executables are in your PATH.

 Consider the 'mlpack_knn' program, which finds the k nearest neighbors in a